 Information Centre of Breastfeeding Resources

 The one stop shop for breastfeeding resources is really KellyMom.
 It’s got answers for every conceivable question you could have about nursing.
 In particular, the section dealing with “Can I Breastfeed If?” is excellent – it breaks down into illness/medical procedures, medications, lifestyle choices, use of herbs/natural treatments and exposure to chemicals.
-It’s backed up by proper science, no old wives tales here, and is a good one to have bookmarked for the little niggly questions.
+It’s backed up by proper science, no old wives tales here!
+It’s a good one to have bookmarked for the little niggly questions.
 For questions about pumping and that whole second-hand-pump debate, they’ve got a great piece here.